PsichiX/emergent/book/src/decision_makers/finite_state_machine.md

-The goal is that with this approach we are able to "easly" iterate on states, quickly add new ones or remove ones we do not need anymore and all that FSM setup stay in one place and we have _almost completely_ decoupled states one from eachother.
+The goal is that with this approach we are able to "easly" iterate on states, quickly add new ones or remove ones we do not need anymore and all that FSM setup stay in one place and we have _almost completely_ decoupled states one from another.
 Why did i said "almost completely decoupled"?
 Well, we still have hardcoded states IDs of transitions in state logic, that's not ok, we will fix that when we will do _the better way_ of implementing FSM later, for now let's see how do we use FSM system we have created.